cohml/sub-clf/README.md

 # Data collection

-To scrape new data, first ensure that a file enumerating your Reddit OAuth credentials exists at `./subreddit_comment_classification/meta/credentials.json`.
-The file should define the following fields:
+To scrape new data, first ensure that a file enumerating your Reddit OAuth credentials exists at `./sub_clf/meta/credentials.json`.
+The file must define the following fields:

 ```json
 {